BA (Concordia), BCL/LLB (McGill), LLM (McGill), LLM (Tax) (Osgoode)

 Samuel has a passion for all aspects of tax law and policy.
 His research interests in tax focus on tax dispute resolution, the policy rationales underlying tax measures, and the regulation of charities and charitable giving.
-Samuel brings a comparative legal perspective to his work and draws on his background in both the civil and common law.
+Samuel also greatly enjoys sharing his enthusiasm for law and policy through teaching.

 After articling with the National Judicial Institute, Samuel clerked at the Tax Court of Canada for over two years.
 He then practiced as a tax lawyer with Stikeman Elliott LLP in Montreal.
 Samuel went on to run his own law practice in tax, charity, non-profit, and LGBTQ law.
 He is a member of both the Quebec and Ontario Bars.

 During Samuel's legal studies, he co-founded and coordinated a legal information clinic for non-profits and charities.
 Samuel's graduate studies at McGill University focused on the rules regulating charities' political activities, and he held the Hydro-Québec Master’s Fellowship and the Aubrey Senez Fellowship.
 Samuel also earned an LLM in Tax from Osgoode Hall Law School.

 Samuel has published an article evaluating the tax treatment of trans medical expenses, co-authored a chapter on evidence in federal tax disputes, and contributes to a looseleaf service on the Taxation of Corporate Reorganizations.

 Samuel is also a long-time advocate for trans people.
 In 2017, he completed a comprehensive report for the Canadian Human Rights Commission on the development of trans rights in Canada.
 Samuel founded the Trans Legal Clinic in Montreal in 2014 and served as its supervising lawyer.
 He is a member of the Legal Issues Committee of the Egale Canada Human Rights Trust and is the Faculty Advisor for TRU Outlaws.